vatesfr/xen-orchestra/docs/advanced.md

   - Unauthorized certificate: only for HTTPS, enable this option if your Netbox instance uses a self-signed SSL certificate
   - Token: the token you generated earlier
   - Pools: the pools you wish to automatically synchronize with Netbox
+  - Synchronize users: enable this if you wish to synchronize XO users with Netbox tenants.
+Tenants will be assigned to the VMs the XO user _created_ within XO.
+Important: if you want to enable this feature, you also need to assign the custom field "uuid" that you created in the previous step to the type "Tenancy > tenant".
   - Interval: the time interval (in hours) between 2 auto-synchronizations.
 Leave empty if you don't want to synchronize automatically.
 - Load the plugin (button next to the plugin's name)
 - Manual synchronization: if you correctly configured and loaded the plugin, a "Synchronize with Netbox" button will appear in every pool's Advanced tab, which allows you to manually synchronize it with Netbox